 The practicum activity component is designed to give students a practical understanding of the basic mechanics underlying human movement as well as a number of popular forms of Canadian physical activity, and how they can be taught to enhance participation and the enjoyment and health of participants.
-In the first and second years, students take one required core course in each semester.
+In the first and second years, students take one required core course in each term.
 The first-year program consists of foundation courses in fitness and human movement.
 The second-year movement skills development course addresses the development of psychomotor and biomechanical skills required to perform basic movement activities with a view to healthy movement as well as the practical application of this knowledge to complex activities.
 In the third year, all students participate in a required course providing them with exposure to different types of traditional and non-traditional physical activity programmes in order to gain an understanding of each method's strengths and weaknesses in achieving specific fitness goals related to fitness, sport, and various occupations.
-In addition, students will select practical courses with a focus on exposure to various types of games and understanding of the pedagogical development of skills necessary for the execution of these games as well as such courses as aging, adapted physical activity and fitness.